cleeem/Splatoon3-assets/README.md

 Hello !
 In this repo, you will find high quality splatoon 3 assets.

-This was possible thanks to the work of clem (me) and the s3s API developed by eli
+This was possible thanks to the work of clem and the s3s API developed by eli
 ### [Link to s3s](https://github.com/frozenpandaman/s3s)

 # File organisation